csc-training/hip-programming/docs/01-introduction.md

 # Accelerators

-- Specialized parallel hardware for floating point operations
+- Specialized parallel hardware for compute-intensive operations
     - Co-processors for traditional CPUs
     - Based on highly parallel architectures
     - Graphics processing units (GPU) have been the most common